dotlang/language/README.md

 ```

 - There must be a single space between func and function name.
 - A function can determine whether is expects var or val inputs.
-If function wants to promise it won't change the input but caller can send anything, it can do so with eliminating qualifier: `func process(x: int)`.
-If function wants to promise immutability and ask to be given an immutable input: `func process(val x:int)` so caller cannot send var in this case.
+If function wants to promise it won't change the input but caller can send either var or val, it can do so with eliminating qualifier or using val: `func process(x: int)`.
-- var/val qualifier is optional for function input/output. if missing caller can send either val or var.
+- var/val qualifier is optional for function input/output. if missing, it is considered val and caller can send either val or var.
 - You can use generics to establish relations between var/val of input or outputs:
 `func process[vax: var|val](var x:int, vax y:int) -> vax int`
-- You can use `@` in shortcut functions to indicate output type:
+- You can use `@var/val` in shortcut functions to explicitly indicate output type:
 `func process(val x:int, var y:int) -> @var(x+y+1)`
+- If function output does not have a qualifier, it will be val.
+`func process(var x:int) -> x` return is a val
+- If function wants to return a var and use shortcut:
+`func process(val x:int) -> var int x+1`
+`func process(val x:int) -> var x+1`
 - When you pass var or val to a function, the reference is being sent and compiler makes sure vals are not changed.
 - when a function returns var/val it returns a reference to a locally allocated data.
-- A function can state it's output var/val. if qualifier is missing, function can return either var or val but caller can only assign the result to a val.
+- A function can state it's output var/val. if qualifier is missing, it is val, function can return either var or val but caller can only assign the result to a val.
 - So missing qualifier: either var or val.
 - function inputs must have val/var modifier so it won't be ambiguous whether something is potential for shared mutable state.
 If input modifier is missing, it is assumed to be val.
 - If function output type misses `var/val` modifier, it will be assumed `val`.